Dreamscape (1984 film): Plot

 Blair murders Prince and Novotny to silence them.
-The president of the United States (Eddie Albert) is admitted as a patient due to recurring nightmares.
-Blair assigns Tommy Ray Glatman (David Patrick Kelly), a mentally unstable psychic who murdered his own father, to enter the president's nightmare and assassinate him—people who die in their dreams also die in the real world.
+The President of the United States is admitted as a patient due to recurring nightmares.
+Blair assigns Tommy Ray Glatman, a mentally unstable psychic who murdered his own father, to enter the president's nightmare and assassinate him.
 Blair considers the president's nightmares about nuclear holocaust as a sign of political weakness, which he deems a liability in the upcoming negotiations for nuclear disarmament.

+Following Alex's escape from a car with Blair and his goons, Alex flees on a motorcycle and ends up at the racetrack where Snead's thugs work.
+He makes a deal with them to call five winners at the racetrack, in exchange for their distracting Blair's goons as he escapes back to the institution, with Jane letting him sneak in.
+He discovers Novotny's dead body and forces one of Blair's goons to tell him about the plan to kill the President.
 Alex projects himself into the president's dream—a nightmare of a post nuclear war wasteland—to try to protect him.
-After a fight in which Tommy rips out a police officer's heart, Tommy attempts to incite a mutant-mob against the president, and he battles Alex in the form of the snake-man from Buddy's dream.
-Alex assumes the appearance of Tommy's murdered father (Eric Gold) in order to distract him, allowing the president to impale him with a spear.
+After a fight in which Tommy rips out a train conductor's heart, Tommy attempts to incite a mutant-mob against the president, and battles Alex in the form of the snake-man from Buddy's dream.
+Alex assumes the appearance of Tommy's murdered father in order to distract him, allowing the President to impale him with a spear.
 The president is grateful to Alex but reluctant to confront Blair, who wields considerable political power.
 To protect himself and Jane, Alex enters Blair's dream and kills him before Blair can retaliate.

-The film ends with Jane and Alex boarding a train to Louisville, Kentucky, intent on making their previous dream encounter a reality.
+Jane and Alex later board a train to Louisville, Kentucky, intent on making their previous dream encounter a reality.
 They are surprised to meet the ticket collector from Jane's dream, but they decide to ignore it and keep on.